martapcosta/FRM_Jee/README.md

 <a name="login"></a>
 ## 1. Login Page

-When the application is first starts, the user is redirected to the Login Page.
+When the application first starts, the user is redirected to the Login Page.
 In the login page the user is asked to enter his username and password to be identified in the application.
 If the provided information is not correct, the user will be informed with a message, otherwise the user will be connected to the application and redirected to the home page of the application.

 ![login](doc/img/login.png)